fxred/ASVR/README.md

 If everything goes well, an MP4 video will be generated inside the __IO__ folder, alongside the audio + image files.
 If it doesn't, don't panic and try to understand what's being said and what actually happened.
 Send me an [email](mailto:fxr.ed03@gmail.com) if you have any questions about the program functioning.

+## Using Docker to run the application

+//TODO-DOCKER-DOC//

 ## Dependencies